akashkakdegit/interview-task/README.md

          **Step to Run Application:** Run the application using the following command from the root directory of the project:

-         npm start
+        - npm start

 **Output:** Now open your browser and go to http://localhost:3000/, you will see the output.

 **Note:** If you not able to see table contain in the output then:
-          - copy the http address from command promt open it on chrome
+          - copy the http address i.e. http://localhost:4000/users  from command promt open it on chrome
           - then you see the contain of the table
           - And perform the operation as you want.